groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.enums/metadatatype/_index.md

 ```

-Metedata takes from source document
+Metedata will be taken from source document.

 ### TARGET {#TARGET}
 ```